asinn826/OSCON-openshift/README.md

 ## Part 4: Deploying an image to a container
 Now we will deploy an image to a container within OpenShift Origin
-- go back to OpenShift
+- Go back to OpenShift
-- Deploy a NodeJS + MongoDB image
+- Deploy a NodeJS + MongoDB ephemeral image
-    - ephemeral image means that your application database will be lost of the host VM is rebooted
+    - Ephemeral image means that your application database will be lost if the host VM is rebooted
+- Under "Add to Project", select "Create Project" and give your project a name you will remember
+- Leave all the options as they are, except for the Git Repository URL
-- when asked for a git repo, put in the link to your forked repo
+- When asked for a Git repository, put in the link to your forked repository
+    - If you don't have a GitHub account, just use the link above
-- press next until it deploys, then click the link to go to the configurations
+- Click Create, then click the link that pops up to go to the configurations
-- go to build configurations and add git hooks
-- go to the nip.io link
+- Navigate to Builds -> Configurations and copy the GitHub Webhook URL (skip this step if you don't have a GitHub account)
+- Go back to the Overview page and click on the *.nip.io link on the top right if you want to see your application live

 ## Part 5: Play with the source to image workflow
+- Go to your forked GitHub repository, and go to Settings -> Webhooks
+- Click the "Add webhook" button on the top right
+- Paste the URL you copied in Part 4 into the Payload URL box
+- Change the Content type to "application/json"
+- Disable SSL verification (the OpenShift cluster deployed uses self-signed certificates, so this verification will need to be disabled)
+- Click "Add webhook"
 - Go back to VSCode
 - Make a change to the HTML
     * // TODO put example here
-- Open the Source Control view
+- Open the Source Control view from the left pane in VSCode
-- note the changed files; add them to staging
+- Note the changed files; click the "+" button that appears when you hover over them to add them to staging
-- type your commit message then ctrl+enter to commit
+- Type your commit message, then ctrl+enter to commit
-- push via the 3 dots or terminal
+- Push via the 3 dots on the top right or via bash in the built-in terminal
     - 3 dots: // TODO: show screenshot
-    - terminal:
+    - Terminal:
-        - press ctrl + ` and select bash
+        - Press ctrl + ` and select bash
-        - navigate to your repo directory
+        - Navigate to your repo directory
         - git push
-- go back to your project in OpenShift, and notice a new build has started
+- Go back to your project in OpenShift, and notice a new build has started
-- go to the nip.io link and refresh - note that it has updated to show your changes without you needing to do anything!
+- Once the build has completed, go to the *.nip.io link and refresh - note that it has updated to show your changes without you needing to do anything!

 ## Part 6 (optional): Open Service Broker for Azure - OpenShift integration
 - notice that in the home page you also see Azure services